open/close all folders

 - Gaussian Girl: In one scene, right before showing her actual personality.

 - Hates Everyone Equally: She hates humans, is rather intolerant of Blu (at first), is aloof toward the others (Nico, Pedro, Rafael), and does not like dogs (at least when they're drooling on her).
 She gets better though.

 - In-Series Nickname: Roberto calls her "Ju-Ju" while her aunt Mimi calls her "little wildflower."

 - Jerk with a Heart of Gold: She can come as rather aggressive, rude, even a bit selfish, but she also has a sweet heart to her and does everything she can to help Blu when it counts.
-The heart of gold becomes more apparent as the movie progresses, with the jerk part mostly gone by the beginning of the sequel.
+The heart of gold becomes more apparent as the movie progresses, and the jerk part is gone by the beginning of the sequel, where she's portrayed as a sweet and loving Nice Girl.

 - Last of Her Kind: Turns out not to be this.

 - Masculine Girl, Feminine Boy: The aggressive, action-y Masculine Girl to Blu's non-actiony, shy Feminine Boy.

 - Missing Mom: According to the Rio 2 novel, Jewel's mother died during said fire above.

 - Polite Villains, Rude Heroes: The Rude Hero to Nigel's Polite Villain.

 - Red Oni, Blue Oni: The hot-tempered, somewhat violent Red to Blu's shy, quiet Blue.

-- Tsundere: Type A in the first movie; tsuntsun most of the time but giving occasional hints of deredere towards Blu from time to time, eventually becoming fully deredere towards him after the dance.
+- Tsundere: Type A in the first movie; tsuntsun (hostile) most of the time but giving occasional hints of deredere (kinder) towards Blu from time to time, eventually becoming fully deredere towards him after the dance.
 She evolves into a Type B in the sequel, where she is sweet most of the time, but will bring out her tougher side if she feels it's necessary.

 - Violently Protective Girlfriend: Jewel does not take kindly to threats against Blu.

 Rafael the Toco Toucan